MTPicker/BLEScanner/README.md

 Uses a http server on on port 8000 when running the application

-takes json data in the format of at the end point /test (full url in this example: http://localhost:8000/test)
+takes json data in the format of

 {
     "address": "34:85:18:25:3F:FA",